Error-331/code_tests/docs/business/blockchain/trading/general.md

 - **markets are cyclical in nature**;
 - **it’s almost impossible to determine in any given moment where we currently are in a market cycle**;
 - this analysis can be done with high accuracy only after that part of the cycle has concluded;

+Example:

+- the perpetual futures market is trading higher than the spot market;
+- in this case, the funding rate will be positive, meaning that long positions (buyers) pay the funding fees to short positions (sellers);
+- this encourages buyers to sell, which then causes the price of the contract to drop, moving it closer to the spot price;
+- if the perpetual futures market is trading lower than the spot market, the funding rate will be negative;
+- this time, shorts pay longs to incentivize pushing up the price of the contract;